Strawberry Lime Shortcake

 Pour batter into greased 9x13 baking pan, spreading evenly.
 Bake for 18-19 minutes or until toothpick comes out clean.
 Cool completely.

 In a medium bowl, beat together the cream cheese and powdered sugar until smooth.
-Mix in frozen Cool Whip, or fresh whipped cream.
+Mix in frozen Cool Whip, or fresh whipped cream (see notes).
 Stir in the zest of 1 large lime.
 Spread evenly over cooled shortcake.

 Add the juice of the 1 lime to the sliced strawberries.
 Stir, and spread evenly over the cream mixture.
 Cover and refrigerate for about 1-2 hours to set.
 For added color just before serving, add more lime zest if desired.

 If using Cool Whip I find the cream cheese mixture does not fully mix-in and will be lumpy which is fine, it still tastes great.